Islamabad Weather Update today

-Pakistan's federal capital Islamabad will experience hot and humid weather on Saturday.

-As the metropolis is having sultry weather, PMD predicted rain-wind and thundershower, while heavy falls may also occur at isolated places during the period.
+Hot, and dry weather is likely to prevail in most parts of the country including the federal capital Islamabad during the next 24 hours, PMD said.

+As the metropolis nestled in the beautiful Margalla Hills is having hot weather, the Met Office said there is no chance of rains in the coming days.

-On Friday, the temperature of Islamabad was predicted to hover between 32-34C.
-It was cloudy in the federal capital.
-Winds blew at around 10km/h, with a visibility of 16km.
+On Friday, he temperature of Islamabad was predicted to hover between 33-36C.
+It was sunny in the city while winds blew at around 15km/h, with a visibility of 6km.

-Air quality of the federal capital was recorded at 19 which is good.
-The air quality is ideal for most individuals; enjoy your normal outdoor activities.
+Air quality of the federal capital was recorded at 123 which is unhealthy.
+The air has reached a high level of pollution and is unhealthy for sensitive groups.

+Reduce time spent outside if you are feeling symptoms such as difficulty breathing or throat irritation.

 Source: Forex Association of Pakistan. (last update 09:00 AM)